 Prior to January 1, 2008, our operating entities based in the PRC were governed by the Foreign Invested Enterprise and Foreign Enterprise Income Tax Law of the PRC and the Interim Enterprise Income Tax Regulation (the "Previous Income Tax Law and Rules").
-Pursuant to the Previous Income Tax Law and Rules, PRC enterprises were generally subject to Corporate Income Tax (the "CIT") at a statutory rate of 33% (30% state income tax plus 3% local income tax), or 15% for certain advanced and new technology enterprises, on PRC taxable income.
-Furthermore, advanced and new technology enterprises were exempted from PRC state income tax for three years, beginning with their first year of operations, and were entitled to a 50% tax reduction, to a rate of 7.5%, for the subsequent three years and 15% thereafter.
-During the years ended December 31, 2006 and 2007, most of our operations in the PRC were subject to an applicable tax rate of 7.5% or were exempted from income tax as advanced and new technology enterprises.
+Pursuant to the Previous Income Tax Law and Rules, PRC enterprises were generally subject to Corporate Income Tax (the "CIT") at a statutory rate of 33% (30% state income tax plus 3% local income tax), or 15% for certain NHTEs, on PRC taxable income.
+Furthermore, NHTEs were exempted from PRC state income tax for three years, beginning with their first year of operations, and were entitled to a 50% tax reduction, to a rate of 7.5%, for the subsequent three years and 15% thereafter.
+During the years ended December 31, 2006 and 2007, most of our operations in the PRC were subject to an applicable tax rate of 7.5% or were exempted from income tax as NHTEs.